-chemical and rail facilities.81 In addition, as mentioned above, the Center for Chemical Process Safety is developing a risk-based methodology for assessing the vulnerability of chemical facilities to terrorist attacks.
-The Synthetic Organic Chemical Manufacturers Association (SOCMA) has developed a vulnerability assessment methodology for smaller chemical producers.82 According to Tom Hall, director of stewardship for CropLife America (a pesticide industry trade association), pesticide and fertilizer distributors represented by CropLife America, the Fertilizer Institute, and the Agricultural Retailers Association formed a working group to tailor a vulnerability assessment methodology for rural facilities, where theft is a greater threat than a direct attack on a facility.83 A document, Guidelines to Help Ensure a Secure Agribusiness, was released October 24, 2002.84
+In addition to developing guidelines and a management code on site security, ACC and other chemical trade organizations have been communicating extensively with one another and with government officials about how to reduce the risks of chemical terrorism.
+For example, ACC and the Association of American Railroads formed a taskforce to develop strategies to ensure the safety of communities near chemical and rail facilities.88 In addition, as mentioned above, the Center for Chemical Process Safety has developed a risk-based methodology for assessing the vulnerability of chemical facilities to terrorist attacks.
+The Synthetic Organic Chemical Manufacturers Association (SOCMA) has developed a vulnerability assessment methodology for smaller chemical producers.
+89 In addition, SOCMA has adopted the ACC security code as a condition of membership.
+According to Tom Hall, director of stewardship for CropLife America (a pesticide industry trade association), pesticide and fertilizer distributors represented by CropLife America, the Fertilizer Institute, and the Agricultural Retailers Association formed a working group to tailor a vulnerability assessment methodology for rural facilities, where theft is a greater threat than a direct attack on a facility.
+90 A document, Guidelines to Help Ensure a Secure Agribusiness, was released October 24, 2002.91 Finally, the American Petroleum Institute has published security guidelines developed in consultation with the Department of Energy.